 - Can you please put me in contact with a client with whom you have done similar work?

-You should also ask the attorney specific questions that are relevant to your legal needs to determine if they have the necessary background knowledge.
-For example, if you are setting up a new company, you may want to ask the attorney to describe the difference between a S corporation and a LLC or how much the annual franchise tax is for a corporation in California.
+You should also ask the attorney specific questions that are important to your legal needs to determine if they have the necessary background knowledge.
+For example, if you are setting up a new company, you may want to ask the attorney to describe the difference between an S corporation and an LLC or how much the annual franchise tax is for a corporation in California.
 These types of questions can be a good method to gauge the knowledge base of the attorney and whether they are best suited to help your business.

 3. Are the business attorney’s rates reasonable?

-Good business attorneys in the Bay Area typically charge between $275 to $375 per hour.
+Good business attorneys in the Bay Area typically charge between $275 to $595 per hour.
 Partners in large law firms can charge as much as $1,200 per hour.
 This can lead to large, unexpected legal bills.
-What may seem like a simple legal question can result in you receiving a ten page memo and a three thousand dollar invoice.
+What may seem like a simple legal question can result in you receiving a ten page memo and a $3,000 invoice.

 4. Prioritize Your Legal Needs.